AdepoEO/Personal-Loan-Campaign/README.md

 # Personal Loan Campaign Modelling
-A predictive machine learning model to help identify the customers of a bank who have a higher probabiltiy of purchasing a loan
+A predictive machine learning model to help identify the customers of a bank who have a higher probability of purchasing a loan